 Find The Litte Alley in Port Austin – This little place with its neat little Port Austin alley was once a paint store and an antique shop.
 It’s only steps away from the Port Austin Farmers Market.
 It’s also a short walk from the Cove Art Gallery, Butterfly House, and the Garfield Inn.
 Play in a 1980s style arcade.
 (Remember the token wars of the arcades back then?)
 This little place has a big name.

-If you’re looking for something new to do on your visit to Port Austin, we have some fantastic and unique ideas.
+We have some fantastic and unique ideas if you’re looking for something new to do on your visit to Port Austin.
 Here are a few of the best.
 Things to do in Port Austin.
-The area has plenty of places to stay, camp and even has its own beach a short walk from the downtown area.
+The area has plenty of places to stay, and camp and even has its own beach a short walk from the downtown area.

-Port Austin Butterfly House and Gardens – The Butterfly Garden Project were due to an effort by the local community to utilize a seldom-visited park in Port Austin Michigan and transform it into a visitor destination.
-The 30×50 netted house and surrounding gardens are beautifully landscaped and many of the plants are identified.
+Port Austin Butterfly House and Gardens – The Butterfly Garden Project was due to an effort by the local community to utilize a seldom-visited park in Port Austin, Michigan and transform it into a visitor destination.
+The 30×50 netted house and surrounding gardens are beautifully landscaped, and many plants are identified.

 History of the Upper Thumb’s First Industry – The accidental find of the Marshal Sandstone formation in Michigan’s Upper Thumb in 1834 gave rise to one of the area’s first industries.
-Grindstone City became famous for its production of huge grinding wheels until a disruptive technology change slid the industry into obsolescence.
+Grindstone City became famous for producing huge grinding wheels until a disruptive technology change slid the industry into obsolescence.

 A Visit to Charity Island – An Oasis in the Bay – Captain Tom Carriveau started as a scuba diver seeking adventure in the Great Lakes and Florida.
 Soon he was a professional captain plying the waters of Lake Huron and the Everglades.
 Now his Explorer Charters tours offer a chance to visit one of the most isolated, yet visible islands in the Great Lakes.